laomeng0703/PointGen/README.md

 Modified the model according to my personal thoughts.
 The feature extraction part uses dgcnn.

-The final result tested on the ModelNet40 dataset is about 0.3% higher than the original paper, and about 1.5% higher than the original PointNet.
+The final result tested on the ModelNet40 dataset is about 0.3% higher than the paper, and about 1.5% higher than the original PointNet.

 ![Results](pic/results_of_MN40.png)